OWASP/www-chapter-netherlands/index.md

 * **Our neighbours to the south ([Belgium](https://www.owasp.org/www-chapter-belgium)) is holding a series of online events, on the third thursday of every month.**
 * **We are working on providing events in between, the first thursday of every month.** (work in progress)
 * **Scheduled physical meetings are postponed.
 Check the "Upcoming Events" tab or [the mailing list](mailto:netherlands-chapter@owasp.org) for new meetings.**

+### Upcoming Meetings

+We schedule our meetings on the [OWASP Netherlands Meetup Group](https://www.meetup.com/OWASP-Chapter-Netherlands-Meetup/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ## Past events
 * **OWASP BeNeLux Days 2020, 23-26 November 2020: details on [https://www.owaspbenelux.eu](https://www.owaspbenelux.eu)**